 About Anna and Grim

-The novel follows Erika Stripling, a single mom who is unfortunate enough to get involved in a car accident that throws her into a freakish city of souls.
-It also follows her seventeen-year-old son Shawn who is desperate to hold the family together, even after he and his sisters end up in the underworld too.
+The novel follows Erika Stripling, a single mom unfortunate enough to get involved in a car accident that throws her into a freakish city of souls.
+It also follows her seventeen-year-old son Shawn, who is desperate to hold the family together–even after he and his sisters end up in the underworld too.

 Is Grim part of a trilogy?

 Considering the number of trilogies floating around in the YA genre these days, it’s almost always a surprise when I answer this question honestly.
-No, Grim is not part of a series, even though some people very dear to me insist on bragging about my nonexistent three-book deal.
-No pressure, right?
+No, Grim is not part of a series.
+I’m working on my next YA novel, which is completely unrelated to the underworld Grim inhabits.

 Where did you get the idea for Grim?